 - Carefully review your insurer’s explanation of the benefits statement.
 Call your insurer and provider if you have questions.

 - Do not do business with door-to-door or telephone salespeople who tell you that services of medical equipment are free.

 - Give your insurance/Medicare identification only to those who have provided you with medical services.

 - Keep accurate records of all health care appointments.

 - Know if your physician ordered equipment for you.

-- Protect your Medicare number as you do your credit card numbers and do not allow anyone else to use it.
+- Protect your Medicare number as you do your credit card numbers and do not allow anyone other than trusted health providers to use it.

 - Be wary of salespeople trying to sell you something they claim will be paid for by Medicare.

-- Review your Medicare statements to be sure you have in fact received the services billed.
+- Review your Medicare Summary Notices to be sure you have in fact received the services billed.

 - Always ask for and wait until you receive written material about any offer or charity.